15 Best Cities in Ireland

 Choosing the best places to visit in Ireland can be a daunting task, especially when there are so many great options.
 Make it easy with our list of the best cities to visit in Ireland.

-Trinity College is one of the best tourist attractions in Dublin and its oldest university.
+Visiting Trinity College is one of the best things to do in Dublin, and it's also the country's oldest university.
 Wonderful writers were educated here, including Jonathan Swift, Bram Stoker, and Oscar Wilde.
 Perhaps you'll be able to seep up some of their creative inspiration while wandering the historic campus.

 Not sure where to stay?
 Check out our list of Dublin's best hotels.